dockpanelsuite/dockpanelsuite_docs/getting-started/installing-in-visualstudio.rst

 5. Under the ".NET Framework Components" "Choose Toolbox Items" dialog, click the "Browse..." button.

-6. In the "Open" file dialog, navigate to the folder that contains the assemblies, and choose all related files (WerifenLuo.WinFormsUI.Docking.dll, ThemeVS2003.dll, ThemeVS2012Light.dll, and ThemeVS2013Blue.dll).
+6. In the "Open" file dialog, navigate to ``bin\net40`` folder that contains the assemblies, and choose all related files (WerifenLuo.WinFormsUI.Docking.dll, ThemeVS2003.dll, ThemeVS2012Light.dll, and ThemeVS2013Blue.dll).

 7. Click the "Open" button to exit the dialog.